7.

 2034 Convertible Notes

-Pursuant to the Convertible Security Investment Agreement (the “Investment Agreement”) which the Company entered into with certain investors, the Company issued subordinated convertible notes (the “2034 Convertible Notes”) for an aggregate principal amount of $110.0 million on January 22, 2024 to AT&T Venture Investments, LLC (“AT&T”), Google LLC (“Google”) and Vodafone Ventures Limited (“Vodafone”), and for an aggregate principal amount of $35.0 million on May 23, 2024 to Verizon Communications, Inc. (“Verizon”).
+Pursuant to the Convertible Security Investment Agreement (the “Investment Agreement”) which the Company entered into with certain investors, the Company issued subordinated convertible notes (the “2034 Convertible Notes”) for an aggregate principal amount of $110.0 million on January 22, 2024 to AT&T Venture Investments, LLC (“AT&T”), Google LLC (“Google”) and Vodafone Ventures Limited (“Vodafone”), and for an aggregate principal amount of $35.0 million on May 23, 2024 to Verizon Communications Inc. (“Verizon”).
+The Company incurred debt issuance costs of $9.4 million upon closing of the 2034 Convertible Notes.
+As of December 31, 2024, the debt issuance costs have been paid in full.
+The net proceeds were used for general corporate purposes.

 The 2034 Convertible Notes bear interest at a rate of 5.50% per year, payable semi-annually in arrears on June 30 and December 30 of each year, beginning on June 30, 2024.
-The Company had the option to pay interest on the 2034 Convertible Notes in cash or in kind.
+The Company has the option to pay interest on the 2034 Convertible Notes in cash or in kind.
 The Company elected to pay interest on the 2034 Convertible Notes in kind on June 30, 2024, resulting in the principal amount of the 2034 Convertible Notes being increased by approximately $3.0 million and interest to be accrued on such increased principal amount in subsequent interest periods.
 The Company elected to pay interest on the 2034 Convertible Notes in cash on December 30, 2024.
+The AT&T, Google and Vodafone 2034 Convertible Notes have a 10 year term unless earlier converted and the Verizon 2034 Convertible Notes have a 9 years and 9 months term unless earlier converted.

-On January 22, 2025, the Company notified the holders of the 2034 Convertible Notes that the Company exercised its option to require all of such notes to be converted into shares of the Company’s Class A Common Stock.
-In the first quarter of 2025, the then outstanding principal amount of the 2034 Convertible Notes, which included an additional interest accrual of approximately $0.5 million, was converted into 25,818,541 shares of the Company’s Class A Common Stock and the Company’s obligation under the 2034 Convertible Notes was automatically cancelled upon such share issuance.
+On January 22, 2025, the Company notified the holders of the 2034 Convertible Notes that the Company exercised its option to require all of such notes to be converted into shares of Class A Common Stock.
+See Note 15 Subsequent Events for further details.

 Borrowings under the Term Loan Credit Agreement bear interest at a fixed rate equal to 4.20% per annum until December 2026, and from December 2026 until December 2028 at a fixed rate per annum equal to 4.20% subject to adjustment if the index rate as defined in the Term Loan Credit Agreement is greater than 4.20%.
 Interest is payable monthly in arrears commencing in January 2022.
 Thereafter, outstanding principal and accrued interest are due and payable in monthly installments of $40,000, commencing in January 2023 and continuing until November 2028, with the final remaining balance of unpaid principal and interest due and payable in December 2028.